 sftp username@hostname

-Common errors and fixes
+Common errors and fixes#

-Connection refused
+Connection refused#

 ssh: connect to host example.com port 22: Connection refused

 Port 22 is blocked or the SSH service is not running.
 Check that your hosting provider has SSH enabled for your account and that your IP is not blocked by a firewall.
+For a full troubleshooting guide, see SSH connection refused: what it means and how to fix it.

-Permission denied
+Permission denied#

 Permission denied (publickey,password)